 With immense wealth, anything is possible.
 While others may settle matters with flying fists and mountain-shaking blows, you have a different kind of power: the power to wave a fat wad of cash in the face of your opponents.

-Either inheriting a vast fortune or accumulating it yourself, the path to becoming a Billionaire is as simple as becoming an unfathomably rich figure.
+Whether you inherit a vast fortune, or accumulate it yourself, the path to becoming a Billionaire is as simple as becoming an unfathomably rich figure.
 What many people may save up over a lifetime, you can casually use in a day with no repercussions.

-The only potential responsibilities of this Role is to whatever way you gained your finance.
-Perhaps, if it was family, you are beholden to a family creed or if it was a business then you must spend time dealing with shareholders and participating in the workings of your money-maker.
+The only potential responsibilities of this Role is to whatever means by which you gained your finances.
+Perhaps, if it was family, you are beholden to a family creed, or if it was a business, then you must spend time dealing with shareholders and participating in the workings of your money-maker.

-Monetary Influence.
-Once per Combat Round, you may spend One Action to target an Opponent and make an Offer.
-An Offer requires you to make an Opposed Skill Check – your Persuasion against the target’s Intuition.
-If you win, you must give 2 Basic Items, pieces of Apparel, Weapons or Vehicles to the targeted Opponent (they may declare up to two of these categories to refuse – such as Weapons or Vehicles).
+-[1/Encounter]: Spend 1 Action to target an Opponent and make an Offer.
+An Offer is a Skill Clash (Persuasion vs Intuition).
+If you win, you must give 2 Basic Items, pieces of Apparel, Weapons, or Vehicles to the targeted Opponent (they may declare up to two of these categories to refuse – such as Weapons or Vehicles).
 If you successfully make this exchange, the Opponent becomes an Ally for the remainder of the Combat Encounter.
-If you fail, increase their Wound Rolls against you by +1d4(T) until the end of their next turn.
+If you fail, increase the target’s Wound Rolls against you by +1d4(T) until the end of their next turn.

-Endless Supply.
-After each Combat Encounter, you may automatically gain up to 2 Basic Items, pieces of Apparel, Weapons or Vehicles with a Craft TN of Hard or less.
-You may reduce the amount you gain by -1 to increase the Craft TN to Very Hard.
+-[Triggered]: After each Combat Encounter, you gain up to 2 Basic Items, pieces of Apparel, Weapons, or Vehicles with a Craft TN of Hard or less.
+You may reduce the number of items you gain by 1 to increase the Craft TN to Very Hard.

-Gain +30 Dev Points to create a Base when you gain this Role.
-Additionally, gain +2 Minions (made with the Minion Creation rules).
+-[Automatic]: When you gain this Role, gain 30 Dev Points to create a Base and 2 Minions (made with the Minion Creation rules).

 Elite